lashford/modern-web-template/tutorial/index.md

 At this point you will be able to execute `play run` which would start a http server running on port 9000, this will expose the endpoints for creating and list users.

-Using your favourtie Rest Client ([PostMan](http://www.getpostman.com/)) you can now test the endpoints by posting some Json.
+Using your favourtie Rest Client ([PostMan](http://www.getpostman.com/) maybe?) you can now test the endpoints by posting some Json.

 create a User: